thanh253/thanh253/README.md

 ## 👨‍💻 About Me

 - 🎓 Background in Artificial Intelligence
-- 🧠 Focused on Machine Learning, Deep Learning, and AI-driven applications
+- 🧠 Focused on Machine Learning, Deep Learning, and AI system development
-- 🚀 Experienced in building end-to-end AI systems from model training to deployment
+- 🚀 Experienced in building end-to-end ML pipelines from data preprocessing to model evaluation
-- 📌 This GitHub showcases my academic and capstone AI projects
+- 📌 This GitHub showcases selected academic and capstone AI projects

-I am particularly interested in applying AI to solve real-world problems through practical systems.
+I am particularly interested in applying AI models to practical, real-world systems.

 ---